 For hundreds of years, a contingent of Haida lived simply and industriously on Anthony Island, until the Europeans dropped by.
 During the late 1700s, explorers from afar, such as James Cook and George Dixon, visited the islands.
 And though they did not stay long, they left behind a devastating parting gift.
 By the late 1800s, European-borne diseases such as small pox had decimated the Haida population to triple figures.
 In the Ninstints village on Anthony Island alone, their numbers dwindled from 300 to less than 30 before the village was abandoned around 1884.

 Series: Treasures of the World Heritage of Mankind

-Author/Personalities: Wolfgang Katzke, director.
+Authors and personalities: Wolfgang Katzke, director.